GRASP: Replace Redundant Layers with Adaptive Singular Parameters for Efficient Model Compression: Method

 where \( l = \min(m, n) \), \( \sigma_k \) denotes the \(k\)-th singular value, and \( u_k \), \( v_k \) are the \(k\)-th column vectors of the orthogonal matrices \( U \) and \( V \), respectively.
 For brevity, we use \(\Phi_k\) to represent the singular group \(\{u_k, \sigma_k, v_k^{\top}\}\).
 GRASP estimates the importance of each \(\Phi_k\) using a small, general-purpose calibration dataset (e.g., WikiText-2), computing a sensitivity-based score that reflects its effect on model performance, given by:

-where \(T(\cdot)\) denotes the estimated change in loss when a certain parameter \(\theta\) is zeroed out.
-This can be approximated by the second-order Taylor series expansion~(\citealp{lecun1989optimal}), which is defined as:
+where \(T(\cdot)\) denotes the estimated loss change when a certain parameter \(\theta\) is zeroed out.
+This can be approximated by the second-order Taylor expansion~(\citealp{lecun1989optimal}), defined as:

-where \(\nabla_{\theta} \mathcal{L}\) denotes the gradient of the standard language modeling objective function \(\mathcal{L}\) with respect to the parameter \(\theta\), and \(H\) represents the corresponding Hessian matrix.
-To reduce computational overhead, we omit the second-order term and approximate the importance using only the first-order derivative~(\citealp{hua2025dynamic}, \citealp{kim2024shortened}):
+where \(\nabla_{\theta} \mathcal{L}\) denotes the gradient of the standard language modeling objective function \(\mathcal{L}\) w.r.t. the parameter \(\theta\), and \(H\) represents the corresponding Hessian matrix.
+To reduce computational overhead, we omit the second-order term and approximate the importance using only the first-order derivative~(\citealp{hua2025dynamic}, \citealp{kim2024shortened}): {

-The first term in Eq.~\ref{Eq:Taylor-Oriented Decomposition} captures the gradient projection of the loss \(\mathcal{L}\) with respect to the singular value \(\sigma_i\).
-The detailed proof is provided in Appendix~\ref{appendix:Proof}.
-By aggregating the first-order expansions across all components within each singular group, our method effectively captures the contribution of singular values.
-A larger value indicates a greater importance of the singular group.
+} The first term in Eq.~\ref{Eq:Taylor-Oriented Decomposition} captures the gradient projection of the loss \(\mathcal{L}\) w.r.t. the singular value \(\sigma_i\).
+The proof is given in Appendix\ref{appendix:Proof}.
+By aggregating the first-order expansions across all components within each singular group, our method effectively captures the contribution of singular values, where larger values indicate greater importance.
 This gradient-oriented attribution moves beyond heuristic magnitude-based criteria, enabling performance-aligned importance evaluation.
-Under the hypothesis that redundant layers exhibit an inherent low-rank structure, we retain only the top-$k$ singular values most critical to model performance based on Eq.~\ref{Eq:Taylor-Oriented Decomposition}, and use them to replace the corresponding redundant layer.
+Under the hypothesis that redundant layers exhibit an inherent low-rank structure, we retain only the top-$r$\% singular values most critical to model performance based on Eq.~\ref{Eq:Taylor-Oriented Decomposition}, and use them to replace the corresponding redundant layer.
+The relationship between the singular group retain ratio ($r$\%) and the overall target compression ratio is detailed in Appendix~\ref{appendix:retain_ratio}.